cobola/meteorbb/README.md

 "THE ICECREAM-WARE LICENSE" (Revision 43):

 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a icecream in return
+If we meet some day, and you think this stuff is worth it, you can buy me an icecream in return.